CountryGuide/React-Sandbox/client/README.md

 ## Injecting Data from the Server into the Page

-Similarly to the previous section, you can leave some placeholders in the HTML that inject global variables, for example:
+Similarly to the previous section, you can leave some placeholders in the HTML that inject rootReducer variables, for example:

 ```js
 <!doctype html>